MattFennell/Kubernetes/README.md

 -----

 ### Building the docker images
 Inside the `web-services` directory, run the following, replacing `username` with your docker username.
 This should build the Client and Service images, and then push them to DockerHub.
-There are more instructions for pushing images to DockerHub at https://hackernoon.com/publish-your-docker-image-to-docker-hub-10b826793faf
+There are more instructions for pushing images to DockerHub at https://hackernoon.com/publish-your-docker-image-to-docker-hub-10b826793faf.
+This stage is not necessary as you can just use the images I have put on DockerHub.

   1. `docker build -t username/web-services:latest --network=host .`
   1. `docker push username/web-services:latest`